InWonYeu/interphon/README.md

 <a name="introduction"></a>
 # Introduction
-The interface possesses diverse atomic structures and lattice vibrations, which are distinct from the bulk.
+The interfacial region introduces different kinds of vibrations originating from the different stoichiometry and bonding geometry compared to the bulk environment.
 However, there has been a limitation in applying ab initio phonon calculations to interfaces due to the excessive computational cost, introduced by their large number of atoms and broken symmetry.
-The problems are intrinsically inevitable within a three-dimensional (3D) DFT framework representing interfacial systems by supercells.
+The problems are intrinsically inevitable within a three-dimensional (3D) density functional theory (DFT) framework representing interfacial systems by supercells as shown in **Figure 1**.

 ![Representative_systems](docs/source/images/Representative_systems.png)
 <div align='center'><strong>Figure 1.
 Representative systems to which <i>InterPhon</i> can be applied.
-Phonon evaluation proceeds only on the selected atoms in the vicinity of the interface, which are shown in green and orange.
+Within <i>InterPhon</i>, phonon evaluation proceeds only on the selected atoms in the vicinity of the interface, which are shown in green and orange.
 The atoms embedded in bulk are shown in gray.</strong></div>
 <br />